-While digitization has fantastic benefits, there are some challenges to consider.
-The most important one is to comply with the strict General Data Privacy Regulations (GDPR) imposed in May 2018.
+However, automation alone isn’t enough.
+One of the biggest challenges is compliance with the strict General Data Privacy Regulations (GDPR) imposed in May 2018.
 Although these regulations improve the protection of data and clarify the responsibilities of organizations, they don’t prevent data breaches altogether.

-This blog will cover what data masking is, how it works, and how Klippa can automate data masking for you.
+This blog will cover what data masking is, how it works, and how Klippa can automate this process for you.

 What is Data Masking?